Be the first. The 'summerhouse' is now on AirBnB

 Introduce smaller pieces of timber and gradually build up to bigger, heavier pieces.

 We leave a lot of kindling and small timber so you can have multiple fires, it is best to use it wisely.
 If you need more let us know with good notice.
 It has to be gathered from the bush or split from bigger stockpiles.
 ONLY burn what we have given you.
-Do not burn tissues or paper that you find lying around.

-Harvia wood fire sauna stove
+Harvia wood fire Finnish DRY Sauna stove

 This great little stove is perfect for small saunas.
 It has a much smaller fire box and retains heat through the use of dense, heavy stones on top.